This post may contain affiliate links. Please read our disclosure policy.

 - Warm a large skillet over medium-high heat for 1-2 minutes.

-- Melt the butter in the skillet and add the corn.
+- Melt the butter, oil, or ghee in the skillet and add the corn.
 Cook for about 10 minutes, stirring frequently until the corn is tender.

 - Taste the corn and add salt and pepper as desired.